 - Practice self-care: find healthy ways to manage stress and prioritize your mental health through meditation or counseling sessions.

-Remember, preparing for the future is all about taking small but significant steps towards remaining drug-free.
+Remember, preparing for the future is all about taking small but significant steps toward remaining drug-free.
 By arming yourself with effective coping mechanisms, you can overcome any obstacles that come your way and achieve long-term success in overcoming addiction.

 Positive Distractions to Overcome Cravings During Addiction Recovery